List of Upstairs Downstairs (2010 TV series) characters: Lady Agnes Holland

 Portrayed by Keeley Hawes, Lady Agnes Holland (née Towyn) is the eldest daughter of the 12th Earl of Towyn and wife of Sir Hallam.
 Her "old money" family were impoverished, and Agnes grew up in a decaying castle in the south of Wales.
 Her marriage to Sir Hallam has been happy and devoted, despite financial hardship before his inheritance and their failure to have children.
 In the series, she has two children with Sir Hallam and is told that she cannot have any more.
 In light of the sad news she holds a dinner party whose guests include a young John F. Kennedy and American businessman Casper Landry.

 Maud, Lady Holland

-Portrayed by Dame Eileen Atkins, Maud Holland (née Mottershead), Lady Holland, born in 1860, is Sir Hallam's mother and is often seen to be causing friction between herself and Lady Agnes.
+Portrayed by Eileen Atkins, Maud Holland (née Mottershead), Lady Holland, born in 1860, is Sir Hallam's mother and is often seen to be causing friction between herself and Lady Agnes.
 She helped build the British Raj, and lived overseas for many years, returning to England after being widowed.
 She often lamented her unhappy marriage to her late husband, Greville.
 By 1938, she has died and this leaves a hole in the Holland family.